MolypolyGuy/Molypoly_hAckEr/README.md

 - 👋 Hi, I’m Andy the hacker
 - 👀 I’m interested in Hacking and coding
 - 🌱 I’m currently learning c++ c c# python
-- 💞️ I’m looking to collaborate on being a CEH
+- 💞️ I’m looking to collaborate on being a CEH(Cerficated Ethical Hacker)
 - ⚡ Fun fact: I am stil a kid!

 *****************Every one from G4R could acess this page*****************